CODARcode/cheetah/docs/draft/README.md

-# Cheetah - The CODAR Experiment Harness
+# Cheetah - the CODAR Experiment Harness

 ## Overview
 * Cheetah is designed to run Exascale science applications using different parameters and components to determine the best combination for deployment on different supercomputers.
-* To use Cheetah, the user first writes a `campaign specification file` in python.
+* To use Cheetah, the user first writes a <b>campaign specification file</b> in python.
   In this file, one specifies:
   * which MPI programs to launch in parallel
   * what computing resources to give to those programs